mkoromina/SAFFARI/workflow/README.md

 - (2) fine-mapping (UKB panel),
 - (3) fine-mapping_HRC (HRC panel)

 ### Note:
+The Snakefiles with the **"_multiple"** extension can be used if you wish to run the pipeline for more than one GWAS at a time.

+### Note:
 Make sure to download UKB precomputed LD matrices and functional priors from the respective links in the Wiki and update accordingly the path to these within the Snakefiles.